 - Ending High-Stakes Testing: As a former school principal I believe in accountability, but it must be transparent.
 Florida’s FCAT is not.
 No other state in America deceives its communities by devising formulas that no person or school can decipher.
 For far too long students have been treated as experiments rather than real lives in high-stakes testing schemes, and this has serious impacts on our children’s well-being and their long-term performance in our schools.
 It’s time to put the focus back on real teaching rather than rote testing.

 - Mentoring: In my decades of experience teaching, I’ve seen what works.
 And a good mentor is often the most effective force for positive change in a young person’s life.
 It’s been a lifelong calling for me to increase access to mentorship programs in Florida.
 I am now working to integrate school-based mentoring programs into our federal education system.

 - Early Childhood Education: Early learning helps children succeed as they proceed through the grade levels and helps America compete in the global economy.
 Today, 70 percent of American households with children include two working parents or one unmarried working parent.
 It’s imperative that our families have access to quality early education and child care.

 - Making College Affordable:The rising cost of college is squeezing students and families at a time when unemployment is still stubbornly high and average wages are too low.
 I’m fighting to give our young people greater protections and additional purchasing power with a new Student Loan Borrowers’ Bill of Rights.

-Today, Congresswoman Frederica S. Wilson (FL-24) issued the following statement on the second anniversary of the killing of Trayvon Martin:
+Today, Congresswoman Frederica S. Wilson (FL-24) released the following statement on the child migrant humanitarian situation: